Your Ephesus day, planned around your cruise ship.

 - Sunset

-Kuşadası cruise port (Ege Port) is the Aegean coast’s busiest cruise terminal, twenty kilometres west of the UNESCO World Heritage city of Ephesus and a forty-second walk from the Old Town Bazaar.
-Up to four ships dock here daily from May to October, and most cruise guests use it as the gateway to a half-day or full-day Ephesus tour.
+Kuşadası cruise port (Ege Port) is the closest cruise gateway to the UNESCO World Heritage city of Ephesus, twenty kilometres west of the ruins and a twenty-minute drive door to door.
+Ephesus tours from Kuşadası cruise port are the most popular cruise excursion on the Aegean coast: up to four ships dock here daily from April to October, and most guests step off the gangway straight onto a half-day or full-day private tour to the ancient city.

 - Written by